mipear/dwragored/README.md

 ![All Swims - Phone](dwragored/static/images/docs/testing/allswimsphone.png)

+### Edit and Delete

+Users are able to edit their swim by clicking the “Edit” button on the collapsible swim posts on the All Swims page.
+By clicking “Edit”, users are taken to the swim form they initially filled out to add their swim, but are now able to adjust their answers.
+To delete a swim, users can click “Delete” on the same collapsible post.
+The “Delete” button, when clicked, takes the user to a modal asking whether the user is sure they wish to delete their swim.
+This defensive programming ensures users cannot accidentally delete their posts.

-To ensure good user experience and securing users' posts, users can only edit and delete their own posts, as seen below:
+To ensure good user practice, users are only able to edit/delete their own posts, as seen below:

 ![Editable All Swim](dwragored/static/images/docs/testing/swimseditable.png)